 Eddie Hughes: I do not want us to get stuck on this part of the debate—my hon.
 Friend is obviously keen to move on—but it is important.
 My understanding of data from Brent Council is that a typical gang member is 24 years old and was arrested for the first time at 14.
 Given that profile, it is likely that they will have had a troubled childhood, leading to a troubled adolescence.

 Eddie Hughes: In the west midlands, the Labour police and crime commissioner has been able to raise additional funds through an increase in the precept, yet he has chosen to put no extra police on the beat, particularly in my constituency.
 Regardless of how much money is available, we have to get over the obstacle that police and crime commissioners might decide to spend it differently.

-Eddie Hughes: What steps her Department is taking to tackle violence against women and girls.
+Eddie Hughes: What steps his Department is taking to promote and support human rights internationally.